 Magic Eraser + Vinegar

 Yes… this is me scrubbing away below.
 Now… this is important.
 I DO have to put a little muscle behind the scrubbing.
 It doesn’t just pleasantly wipe off.
 So your arms may get a workout, but honestly, I think that’s just a bonus.
 No need to do my arm workout that day.

 (Who am I kidding?
 I don’t work out)

 So I just use the magic eraser and rub up and down, and in a circle, in a small area first.
 When that chalk spot is gone, I move on to the next area!

-Keep a dry rag or towel, near by, so you can wipe off the “wetness,” after each few scrubs, so you can lower the risk of just letting chalk-smear dry.
+Keep a dry rag or towel, nearby, so you can wipe off the “wetness,” after every few scrubs, so you can lower the risk of just letting chalk-smear dry.

 (Also, I tend to have some “black,” come off on my magic eraser when I do this.
 I’m wondering if that’s a normal thing, or if that was part of that, “I should have pre-treated this thing first,” deal.